-Leeu-Gamka lies mainly in an open-plain exposing most of the town to strong winds.
+Leeu-Gamka lies mainly in an open plain, exposing most of the town to strong winds.
 Several structures have been damaged in the past, one of which was the local Primary School.
-There's a safety concern regarding this matter
+There is a safety concern regarding this matter.